cong-ngo/2D-RPG-Game/README.md

 - **Key Classes**:
   - `Player.java` — character movement, jump logic
   - `NPC.java` — dialogue and quest interaction
-  - `Enemy.java` — basic AI and attack detection
+  - `Entities.java` — basic AI and attack detection
-  - `Item.java` — item creation and use
+  - `Game.java` — class to connect and excecute all the other classes
-  - `GameEngine.java` — runs the main game loop
+  - `mainClass.java` — runs the main game loop
 - **Tile-based layout** using 2D arrays and collision checks

 ---